 Option 2 – RoboAdvisors

 Roboadvisors, such as Betterment and Wealthfront offer diversified rebalancing portfolios that also do tax loss harvesting (TLH).
 The two most known ones, Betterment and Wealthfront, charge .25% on assets under management.
 While you still need to pay the fund expenses on top of the RoboAdvisor fees, this is still worth it for people who have smaller assets.
 The fee you pay per year is probably lower than the savings the TLH gets you on your yearly taxes.

 Another option is Ellevest, who offers a free investment plan.
-Signing up for the free investment plan doesn’t come with any strings.

 Option 3 – Easy 3 Fund Portfolio

 You can also build an easy 3 fund portfolio consisting of domestic stocks, international stocks, and bonds.
 Having these 3 funds accounts for a highly diversified portfolio.
 I’d recommend this when your taxable assets get large — it’s much more worthwhile for you to do TLH yourself when you have big dollar value swings that are in excess of execution fees.